korniko98/pivot-atlas/docs/artifacts/ip_address.md

 ####:octicons-arrow-right-24: Other IP addresses observed communicating with it

-If you have access to [aggregated Netflow data](/pivot-handbook/tools/flow_logs), you can check for other IP addresses that may have been observed in communication with this IP address.
+If you have access to [aggregated Netflow data](/tools/#flow-logs), you can check for other IP addresses that may have been observed in communication with this IP address.
 This can reveal victim devices communicating with malicious infrastructure, or other components of a threat actor's operation (such as proxy servers).

-*[ASN]: Autonomous System Number
-*[DNS]: Domain Name System

 [^1]: [Tales from the cloud trenches: Using malicious AWS activity to spot phishing campaigns](https://securitylabs.datadoghq.com/articles/tales-from-the-cloud-trenches-aws-activity-to-phishing/)
 [^2]: [Risky Business: Determining Malicious Probabilities Through ASNs](https://www.akamai.com/blog/security/determining-malicious-probabilities-through-asns/)